 Shortly after the state purchased the warehouse, installation of newer, higher shelving was erected to store over $18 million worth of liquor inventory.
 The shelving exceeded 15 feet in height allowing additional inventory to be stored for future statewide distribution.

-- unraveling joints in several locations, and 4) cracks in the concrete slab ranging from hairline to 1/4” in width.
+- Cracks in the concrete slab ranging from hairline to 1/4” in width.

 With the goal to improve the ride and extend the useful life of the warehouse floor, the following solutions were applied to treat 12,000 square feet of warehouse floor:

-Concrete Stabilization Technologies (URETEK ICR Affiliate) successfully treated approximately 12,000 square feet of warehouse flooring.
-CST completed the undersealing, slab lifting and realignment, and overall stabilization of the entire warehouse floor in 3 ½ days.
-In addition to URETEK injections, approximately 6,300 square feet of concrete was ground down and a special concrete hardener was applied to protect the surface from future damage.
+URETEK successfully treated approximately 12,000 square feet of warehouse flooring.
+URETEK completed the undersealing, slab lifting and realignment, and overall stabilization of the entire warehouse floor in 3 ½ days.